-Dr. Nicki Washington is an associate professor of computer science and the author of Unapologetically Dope: Lessons for Black Women and Girls on Surviving and Thriving in the Tech.
+Dr. Nicki Washington is a professor of the practice of computer science at Duke University and the author of Unapologetically Dope: Lessons for Black Women and Girls on Surviving and Thriving in the Tech.
 She previously spent nine years at Howard University as the first Black female faculty member in the Department of Computer Science.
-Her professional experience also includes The Aerospace Corporation and IBM.
+Her professional experience also includes Winthrop University, The Aerospace Corporation, and IBM.

 Recognized as one of Essence Magazine’s “Essence Tech Stars: 15 Black Women Disrupting the Tech Industry,” Dr. Washington has led partnerships with the Howard University Middle School of Math and Science, Google, Exploring Computer Science, and Washington, DC Public Schools to introduce computer science courses and teacher professional development across Washington, DC high schools.
 She was a lead writer for the K-12 CS Framework (led by Code.org) and South Carolina K-12 Computer Science and Digital Literacy Standards.
 Her efforts in K-12 CS education have directly impacted approximately 10 million K-12 students and thousands of educators in over 20 states and Washington, DC, and they will continue to impact more nationwide as additional states develop K-12 CS standards.